5 Signs It's Time to Get a Roof Inspection

 3) When You’re Buying or Selling a Home

 Before selling your home, get a full-fledged roof inspection.
 The inspection may uncover necessary repairs like shingle replacement or gutter replacement.
+A new roof definitely increases a home's value.
+On average, homeowners can expect to recover at least 60% of the roof's cost in added home value.
+In some cases, a new roof can increase a home's value enough to recover the entire cost of the roof.
 These fixes can make your house more marketable, provide confidence to buyers and reduce room for negotiations.
 Or, the inspection may confirm that your roof is in good condition.
 Despite what many sellers may say about their roof, having the inspection and photos to substantiate your claim is another major selling point for buyers.

 On the flip side, buyers should get a property inspection after moving in if the seller didn’t provide thorough documentation of roof condition.
 Often, home warranties will cover repairs to your home’s exterior within the first year which is all the more reason to get your roof inspection done as soon as possible.